-In order to describe the effect of isolated point-like defects in a superconductor on the STM conductance usually calculations of the local density of states $n(\mathbf{r})$ are used (for a review, see [25]), where it is assumed that the conductance of the small tunnel contact is proportional to the local density of electron states.
-While for subsurface defects this assumption remains qualitatively valid, it does not permit a correct description of the details of the conductance oscillations because the bulk electron density of states around the defect is modified by reflection from the interface, $\mathbf{r} \in \Sigma$, and in the limit of zero tunnelling probability we have $n(\mathbf{r} \in \Sigma) = 0$.
+In order to describe the effect of isolated point-like defects in a superconductor on the STM conductance one usually calculates the local density of states $n(\mathbf{r})$ (for a review, see Ref.
+25), where it is assumed that the conductance of the small tunnel contact is proportional to the local density of electron states.
+While for subsurface defects this assumption remains qualitatively valid, it does not permit a correct description of the details of the conductance oscillations because the bulk electron density of states around the defect is modified by reflection from the interface, $\mathbf{r} \in \Sigma$, and in the limit of zero tunneling probability we have $n(\mathbf{r} \in \Sigma) = 0$.
 In this case, the problem of electron transmission through the small NS tunnel junction in the presence of the defect should be considered.